 Claims Made vs Occurrence Based Insurance

 There are two different types of insurance policies.
-The first is a “claims made policy” and the second is an “occurrence based policy”, which is typically the best option for a handyman business.
+The first is a claims-made policy and the second is an occurrence-based policy, which is typically the best option for a handyman business.
 The biggest difference between the two is when you can submit claims on your policy, and how that impacts your coverage.

-A claims made policy means that payment for a claim is only triggered on the date a claim is made, which means you have to make a claim before you end your coverage.
+A claims-made policy means that payment for a claim is only triggered on the date a claim is made, which means you have to make a claim before you end your coverage.
 There is a 60-day window after you end your coverage where you can file a claim, but then your coverage will end for all claims unless you pay an extra premium to extend it.

 An occurrence policy is a traditional insurance policy that is very common in the handyman industry.
 Under this policy, you have coverage as long as the incident happened during the time period of your coverage.
-So even if you cancel your coverage a claim could be filed for an event that happened during the time you were paying your premiums.
+So, even if you cancel your coverage, a claim could be filed for an event that happened during the time you were paying your premiums.

-How to Balance Cost and Coverage
+How to Balance Cost & Coverage

 Benefits of Handyman Insurance

-Handyman insurance has 3 main benefits:
+Handyman insurance has three main benefits.